 Payments will be monthly and will be amortized over the period of the loan.
 The loan repayment period should be as short as possible without causing undue financial hardship to applicants, in order to allow availability of funds for future project loans.
 The period of loans will be limited to the project useful life (where applicable), or the 20-year maximum allowed under 42 U.S.C.
 5135(f)(1)(A)(ii), whichever is shorter.
-Note that for loans funding Local Hazard Mitigation Plan development, the project useful life should be understood to extend until the expiration of the plan, five years after FEMA approval of the plan.
-Loans of \$100,000 or less will include repayment terms of no more than ten (10) years.
+Loans of \$100,000 or less will include repayment terms of no more than five (5) years.
 Loans of \$100,000.01 to \$1 million are anticipated to have loan terms of no more than 15 years.
 Loans of more than \$1 million will have loan repayment terms up to 20 years.